 - Is there enough space in the dormitories?

 - Is Peabody a safe place?

-- What is Peabody's Policy about the Test of English as a Foreign Language (TOEFL)?
+- What is Peabody's policy about the International English Language Testing System (IELTS) and Test of English as a Foreign Language (TOEFL)?

-- Am I required to take the TOEFL?
+- Am I required to take the one of these English tests?

-- What happens if my TOEFL score is low?
+- What happens if my TOEFL or IELTS score is low?